ubco-W2022T1-cosc301/project-group11/README.md

    * In this milestone we will be finalizing our submission and presenting all our hard-work to our fellow students as a Dashboard!

 ### 5. Milestone 5 - Address Feedback and Refine project (Dec 1)
-   * In this milestone We will continue working on our class project, process the data for our dashboard, and get the repo ready final submission in Milestone 4.
+   * In this milestone we will continue working on our class project, process the data for our dashboard, and get the repo ready for final submission.

 ## Interest in the Topic